55: No Such Thing As Samurai Nail Clippers

 And they were called pissabed because.
 In French, they're called piss-on-lis, which is the same.

 And it's because they would make you wee, right?
-Yeah, yeah.
-That's that, that was the idea.
+Yeah, yeah, that was the idea.
+So everyone's like, well, let's just call it pissabed, because that's.

 So insects can talk to each other using a plant as a kind of telephone.